Enalean/tuleap-documentation-en/languages/en/installation-guide/install-plugins.rst

 * **hudson_git**: Jenkins integration for git
 * **hudson_svn**: Jenkins integration for svn

+Full-text search:

+* :ref:`fts-db <full-text-search-admin>`: Full-text search implementation using the database to index items

+  * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.

 Authentication and permissions:

 * **ldap**: Integration with OpenLDAP like or Active Directory